 Stress release: You increase the level of oxytocin and lower blood pressure with the company of your cat.
 It gives both of you a sense of security, emotionally and physically.

 Helps you fall asleep: It is known that pets help people to fall asleep easier, especially for those fighting a sleep disorder, your cat is no exception.
-The presence of your pet would promote a feeling of safety, stress relief, and calmness.
+When cats sleep with you, their presence would likely promote a feeling of safety, stress relief, and calmness.
 In other words, your pet is capable of taking away the things that keep you up at night.